-The diagram on the right shows how a mix and selection of maintenance strategies may be determined within an organisation.
+The diagram below shows how a mix and selection of maintenance strategies may be determined within an organisation.
 Assets where risk and criticality mean asset uptime is desired would follow the left hand planned maintenance decision tree whilst other low risk assets where service interruption is deemed acceptable would follow the right hand decision tree route.